 Lightly butter a 2-quart baking dish.
 If your baking dish is shallow, you might want to double the topping amounts.

 For the streusel, combine the flour, salt and brown sugar in a bowl and then stir in the butter, pressing the topping together with your hands to form a few small clumps.
 Place this in the freezer while you make the filling.

 Peel, core and cut the apples into 1/8-inch slices and place in a large bowl.

 Mix together the sugars, flour and spices in a small bowl.
 Sprinkle the dry mixture over the sliced apples and toss gently with a rubber spatula until well mixed.
-Add the water and melted butter, tossing again just to combine.
+Add the water, tossing again just to combine.
 Spoon the filling into the prepared baking pan.

-Serve warm or at room temperature with vanilla ice cream or frozen yogurt.
+Serve warm or at room temperature with vanilla ice cream or a drizzle of loosely whipped cream.